noizu/fragmented-keys/README.md

 It does this by persisting in memcache (or other back-end persistance layer of your choice)  tag-instance versionining information.
 When constructing composite/fragmented keys these tags and their versions are used to generate the final composite key.

-Thus if you wanted to tie something to to the granularity of say a specific thing like username you can do write do the following:
+Thus if you wanted to tie something to to the granularity of say a specific thing like username you can do the following:

 ```php
   $GlobalGreetingTag = new Tag\Standard("Global.Greeting", "global");